 Is blood in urine normal?

-Dr. Mayank Uppal, consultant at Sitaram Bhartia Hospital, Delhi says, “ Anyone Blood in urine can be a sign of danger.
+Dr. Mayank Uppal, Consultant at Sitaram Bhartia Hospital, Delhi says, “ Any blood in urine can be a sign of danger.
 So, it’s a good thing to come for a checkup, just to be sure.”

 The presence of blood in urine is a condition known as haematuria.
 When the urine is visibly red, it is called visible or gross haematuria.
 When the haematuria is not visible with the naked eye, it is called microscopic blood in urine.
 This is diagnosed only when your urine analysis is done.
 But in both cases, it is mostly painless.

 Finding out the cause of blood in urine